 So if we have this clear, then we can see that whether we are an intellectual type or whether we are an intuitive type, still to make any progress we need to go through these valid ways of knowing: You hear something; you presume it’s true.
 Then you have to understand, discern and understand; you have to get an inferential understanding.
 And then you focus on it.
 Okay, so that’s the process of how we make progress on the path.
 It’s through hearing, thinking, and meditating.
 That’s what analytical meditation is about.

-Alex: It will take a while.
-I mean, now you’ve just heard of this, perhaps.
+It will take a while.
+Now you’ve just heard of this, perhaps.
 Then you have to think about it and chew on it.
 Before maybe you had just a very rough understanding of what we meant by analytical meditation, so now you’ve heard a little bit more of a refined discussion.
 So you have to think about it.
 Go over it slowly.

 Like the classic example from a previous life of the Buddha: When the teacher told the Buddha and the other students to go out and steal, the Buddha didn’t go out and do that.
 And so the teacher questioned him, and Buddha said, “How could stealing help anybody?”
 The teacher said, “Aha, you understood the point of the lesson.
 You’re the only one.”